Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Microscopic view on friction

 \section{Microscopic view on friction}

-So far, we have described the mode damping in terms of the friction parameter $\beta$, which was introduced in Sec.~\ref{ssec:model}.
-It accounts for the total friction effect between the two components and thus quantifies the relative center-of-mass motion.
-Here, in Sec.~\ref{ssec:localfriction}, we consider the local contributions to friction and introduce a microscopic friction coefficient.
-We extract values for this coefficient from the measured damping rates that we have reported in the previous section, and we demonstrate the corresponding resonance behavior.
-In Sec.~\ref{ssec:universality}, we finally focus on the resonant case of unitarity-limited interactions and interpret our results in terms of universality.
+{ So far, we have described the mode damping in terms of the friction parameter $\beta$ as introduced in Sec.~\ref{ssec:model}.
+This parameter accounts for the total friction force between the two components and thus quantifies its effect on the relative center-of-mass motion.
+Here, in Sec.~\ref{ssec:localfriction}, we consider the local contributions to friction in the inhomogeneous mixture and introduce a microscopic quantity to describe the friction effect locally.
+We extract trap-averaged values for this microscopic friction coefficient from the measured damping rates reported in the previous section, and we demonstrate the corresponding resonance behavior.
+In Sec.~\ref{ssec:universality}, we finally focus on the resonant case of unitarity-limited interactions and interpret our results in terms of universality. }